Accio/accio.github.io/_pages/about.md

 Hi, I am David, a computational biologist in drug discovery.
 [Find my CV here](https://github.com/Accio/CV/blob/master/JitaoDavidZhang_CV.pdf).

-I work at F. Hoffmann-La Roche Ltd, Basel, Switzerland.
-My research helps to identify novel drug candidates, to ensure that they are efficacious and safe, and to bring them from research to patients.
+I work as a researcher at F. Hoffmann-La Roche Ltd, Basel, Switzerland.
+My work helps to identify new, efficacious, and safe drug candidates.

-My scientific research roots in interdisciplinary collaborations with academic and industrial partners.
+My research roots in interdisciplinary collaborations with academic and industrial partners.
 Whenever feasible, we share the outcome in [open-access papers]({{site.url}}/publications) and with [open-source software]({{site.url}}/software).